Bitcoin technology primer

-Bitcoin (as in “I have 1 bitcoin”) are just numbers in the database of transactions often referred to as the bitcoin blockchain.
+Bitcoin (as in “I have 1 bitcoin”) are just numbers in the ledger of transactions often referred to as the bitcoin blockchain.

 A transaction involves sending bitcoin from one address to another.
 This reduces the available balance of the sending address and increases the balance of the receiving address.
 A small amount is deducted to pay for the transaction fee.

 Owning a bitcoin, therefore, means being in control of one or more addresses that have received bitcoin.

 Bitcoin wallet software can generate as many addresses as you need.
 Note that addresses are generated on your own computer.
 They follow a specific format, but there is no centralized system to verify or approve them.
 Valid addresses can even be generated on computers that have never been online.

 It is best practice to use a new address for every transaction.
 The Bitcoin network does not store why transactions were made, so it is common to use addresses as invoice IDs or payment IDs.
 As transaction data is public and can be analyzed, using many different addresses also provides privacy benefits by making it harder to trace how you receive and spend bitcoin.